bigearth/bitbox-scaffold-angular/README.md

 4. Create empty directory for your new app
   * `mkdir BCH4all && cd BCH4all`
 5. Scaffold a React app w/ BITBOX web bindings
-  * `bitbox scaffold --framework react`
+  * `bitbox scaffold --framework angular`
 6. Install dependencies
   * `npm install`
 7. Start the app
   * `npm start`
-8. Open a browser to `http://localhost:3000/` and confirm you are seeing the `getinfo` method returning data from your local BITBOX
+8. Open a browser to `http://localhost:4200/` and confirm you are seeing the `getinfo` method returning data from your local BITBOX
 9. Win

 ## Troubleshooting